 2. The Risk of the Unknown

 Some short-term technological adoption costs can lead to significant long-term benefits, although nothing about the future is guaranteed.
-Time and energy spent learning and integrating technology should end up cutting high costs in the short future.
-It’s important to be sure you’re aware of what you’re dealing with before committing to a new system.
+Time and energy spent learning and integrating technology should cut high prices in the near future.
+It’s essential to be sure you’re aware of what you’re dealing with before committing to a new system.

 3. Technology Compatibility